Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Ho Liao

 You really have to be in the know to find this Malaysian restaurant.
 It's located on the second level of a building along Rainbow Alley.
-Ho Liao translates to 'good stuff' and is the brainchild of famous chef Junda Khoo (also behind Dao Bao and Ho Jiak).
-The menu takes traditional homestyle cooking inspired by Khoo's Grandma.
-Try squid ink with butter, salted duck egg and curry leaves.
-Or go for and twice cooked Angus beef ribs with caramelised soy and garlic chilli.
-If you're after a showstopper dish order the whole lobster or crab from the live seafood menu.
+Ho Liao translates to 'good stuff' and is the brainchild of famous chef Junda Khoo (also behind Da Bao and Ho Jiak).
+The menu is inspired by the traditional homestyle cooking of Khoo's grandma.
+Try squid with butter, salted duck egg and curry leaves.
+Or go for the twice cooked Angus beef ribs with caramelised soy and garlic chilli.
+If you're after a showstopper dish, order the whole lobster or crab from the live seafood menu.

 Nori Maki